 Registered sexual offender status

-Students falling under the requirement to register as sexual offenders in Ohio are excluded from participation in OSU-sponsored group study abroad programs.
+Students falling under the requirement to register as sexual offenders in Ohio are excluded from participation in faculty-led programs.

-Students who are convicted felons or who have a felony charge pending against them, are excluded from participation in OSU-sponsored group study abroad programs.
+Students who are convicted felons or who have a felony charge pending against them are excluded from participation in faculty-led programs.

-To the extent that their legal status permits them to travel abroad, the measure does not exclude these students from possible study abroad participation; individually organized, informal, and third-party provided opportunities may be open to them under current regulations.
+To the extent that their legal status permits them to travel abroad, the measure does not exclude these students from possible education abroad participation; individually organized, informal and third-party provided opportunities may be open to them under current regulations.